apache/predictionio/examples/scala-parallel-similarproduct/recommended-user/README.md

 # Recommended User Template

 This example is based on version v0.1.3 of the Similar Product Engine Template.
+The Similar Product Engine Template has been customized to recommend users instead of items.

 ## Overview